ejball/GitHubDigestBuilder/docs/index.md

 These fields are supported by the `excludes` objects.

+Names in exclude fields are case-insensitive.
+Use an asterisk (`*`) to match zero or more characters; all matching names will be excluded.

 #### user

 The name of the user to exclude.
 Events triggered by that user will not be shown.